| Course Information

 - Partnership with highly ranked prestigious host university to offer reputable and rigorous academic coursework

-- A meal stipend is included to cover meals and water during the week
+- A meal stipend is included to cover some of the meals and water during the week